-Rental reimbursement coverage is a car insurance coverage option that helps pay for the cost of a rental car while your car is being repaired after an accident.
-Rental reimbursement coverage costs $2-$15 a month and can also cover other transportation costs like cab fares, depending on the insurer.
-Rental reimbursement coverage only helps cover the cost of a rental car after an accident, not routine maintenance or the use of a rental car while on vacation.
+Rental reimbursement coverage is a car insurance coverage option that helps pay for the cost of a rental car while the policyholder’s vehicle is being repaired after an accident.
+Rental reimbursement insurance can also pay for other transportation costs like cab fare and public transit expenses, depending on the insurer.

 What Is Rental Reimbursement Coverage?

-Rental car reimbursement coverage provides you with a rental car in the event your car needs repairs for a claim covered by your insurance policy.
+Rental car reimbursement insurance provides you with a rental car in the event your car needs repairs for a claim covered by your insurance policy.
 Depending on your insurer, it may also cover other transportation costs like cab fare and public transit expenses.
 Rental reimbursement insurance generally has no deductible.

 Keep in mind that this coverage will only pay for a rental when your own insurer is paying for the repairs, generally under your collision or comprehensive insurance.
-In most cases you can only purchase rental reimbursement insurance if you also have collision and comprehensive coverage on your policy.
+In most cases, you can only purchase rental reimbursement insurance if you also have collision and comprehensive coverage.

 Don’t confuse rental reimbursement insurance with the coverage you get when you rent a car for business or vacation travel.
 You can learn more about that coverage in our rental car insurance guide.